bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 .. figure:: _static/Accounts_Create.png

-Click "Create" to create the new account.
+Click "CREATE" to create the new account.
 Make sure it has appeared in the list of accounts.

 A user is created automatically for the new account.
 User's name corresponds to the first and the last name specified in the account creation form.
 This user inherits account's email and time zone.

+Click "CANCEL" to leave the account creation form.
+No account will be created then.

 Account Details Sidebar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~